htcondor/htcondor/docs/version-history/upgrading-from-86-to-88-series.rst

    now.
 You specify two jobs that you own from the same *condor\_schedd*: the now-job and the vacate-job.
-The latter is immediately vacated; after the vacated job terminates, if the *condor\_schedd* still has the claim to the vacated job’s slot (and it usually will), the *condor\_schedd* will immediately start the now-job on that slot.
+The latter is immediately vacated; after the vacated job terminates, if the *condor\_schedd* still has the claim to the vacated job's slot (and it usually will), the *condor\_schedd* will immediately start the now-job on that slot.
 The now-job must be idle and the vacate-job must be running.
-If you’re a queue super-user, the jobs must have the same owner, but that owner doesn’t have to be you. :ticket:`6659`
+If you're a queue super-user, the jobs must have the same owner, but that owner doesn't have to be you. :ticket:`6659`
 -  Provides a new package, ``minicondor`` on Red Hat based systems and ``minihtcondor`` on Debian and Ubuntu based systems.
 This mini-HTCondor package configures HTCondor to work on a single